Creating a Simple Dry Erase Calendar for your Classroom

 This calendar allows me to easily erase everything at the end of the month, and fill in all the new information for the following month.
 I can customize dates to say whatever I want: "Aisha's Birthday," "Happy Hanukkah," "Science Center Field Trip."

 This freebie is easily available on my Teachers Pay Teachers store for your use.
-If you need a different size than what are provided, let me know in the comments below and I'll try to update the download for you.
+If you need a different size than what is provided, let me know in the comments below and I'll try to update the download for you.

 **This post may contain affiliate and/or referral links.
 When you follow these links and make a purchase, I see a teensy tiny bit of money in return.
 This helps support what I do here at KAYLAteaches.
 For more information, please visit my terms page.